sknudsen/vis2021cph/index.md

 ## The Program

-The satellite program will provide options for viewing the virtual IEEE VIS 2021 Program, 15.00-20.20 local time, CEST (more information soon).
+The satellite program will provide options for viewing the virtual IEEE VIS 2021 Program, 15.00-20.20 local time (CEST).

+Please check back shortly for more information about the virtual program viewing options at our event.

 ### The Local Program